 About Me

 He wrote for Village Roadshow & USC's feature script adaptation of New York Times best-selling author Don Yaeger's "Turning of the Tide: How One Game Changed the South".
-His short film, Eye for an i, is currently streaming on American Airline’s Inflight Entertainment.
-It premiered at the American Black Film Festival and has won multiple awards including the First Place Gold Circle Award from the esteemed Caucus Foundation and Best Narrative Short at the Sights + Sound Film Festival.
+His short film, Eye for an i, streamed on American Airline’s Inflight Entertainment.
+It also premiered at the American Black Film Festival and has won multiple awards including the First Place Gold Circle Award from the esteemed Caucus Foundation and Best Narrative Short at the Sights + Sound Film Festival.
 His ballet short film, Bobby, has gotten into multiple festivals including Black Harvest Film Festival and New Filmmaker LA and is streaming now on KANOPY.

 Inspired by his community and loved ones, he finds purpose in sharing sincere stories about humanity through a lens of reflection and empathy.